MS/MS database

 JSON format

-A JSON database is a list of dictionaries, each dictionary contains
+A JSON database is a list of dictionaries.
+Each dictionary represents a compound with the following keys:

 ["103.054", "15"],